camunda/camunda-docs/docs/self-managed/operational-guides/configure-multi-tenancy.md

 :::

-In order to successfully configure multi-tenancy, you must do the following things:
+To successfully configure multi-tenancy, you must do the following:

-- Ensure Identity is configured with a [database](/self-managed/identity/deployment/configuration-variables.md#database-configuration)
+- Ensure Identity is configured with a [database](/self-managed/identity/deployment/configuration-variables.md#database-configuration).
-- Enable the multi-tenancy flag globally through Helm Charts **or** via environment variables for each required component
+- Enable the multi-tenancy flag globally through [Helm charts](/self-managed/platform-deployment/helm-kubernetes/deploy.md) **or** via environment variables for each required component.

 Multi-tenancy must be enabled for each required component.
 Using the single global flag with Helm charts is recommended.